-- A tree may be in decline
+- A tree is in decline

-- A tree may be infested by pests
+- A tree is infested by pests

-- Tree roots may be damaging structures
+- A tree’s roots are damaging structures

 - A tree is obstructing construction works